A Love for Learning (3 – 6 years)

 The teacher works to perfect the environment – in it, your child works to perfect him or herself.
 Our teachers put tremendous care and attention to detail into the classroom with low shelves, beautiful artwork, books and cultural items of interest to pique your child’s interests and stimulate his senses.
 The children respond by developing a sense of classroom ownership and a drive to care for it, further deepening the bonds of the community and their quest to learn.

 Essential Skills for a Successful Life

 The Primary classroom is designed to help your child become his best self.
 Through “grace and courtesy” activities, we teach your child how to solve conflicts, how to act politely in social situations and how to be kind and helpful to friends.

 Montessori is a continuum of education that allows your child to build upon experiences each year.
 Your child will stay in the Primary classroom for 3 years, including the traditional “kindergarten year” – when the seeds of learning come to fruition.
 Reading and writing come to life from sounds and symbols.
-She is introduced to numbers and the decimal system.
-She learns about geometric figures and the political countries of our world.
-She leaves the program with a strong set of academic skills; but, far more importantly, with the attitude that learning is fun, exciting and boundless.
-At this point, she is ready to move up to the Elementary program, for children from the ages of 6 to 12.
+Students are introduced to numbers and the decimal system.
+They learn about geometric figures and the countries of our world.
+Students graduate not only with a strong set of academic skills, but with the attitude that learning is fun, exciting and boundless.
+At this point, students move up to the Elementary program, from the ages of 6 to 12.